dhruv0219/NLP_Portfolio/README.md

 ## Parsing Sentences

 This paper takes a look at different parsing techniques on a sentence created by me.
 The different parsing techniques that were used were PSG parsing tree, Dependency Parsing and Semantic Role Labeling.
 Along with this I give my thoughts on pros and cons of the different techniques.
 You can see the [file here](Parsing-Sentences.pdf)

+## Homework 5

+This program uses a web crawler to scrape different websites information on Lionel Messi.
+The web crawler looks through a starter site then looks at different links and routing pages from there until it comes up with 15 relevant URL sites.
+Once the websites have been found, the information on the website is scraped and stored in different text files.
+From there, the websites sentences are tokenized and later the top 25 terms are found.
+From there we manually selected the top values and created a knowledge base using this data.
+The knowledge base is later used for a chatbot.
+You can see the [file here](Homework5)